apache/openwhisk-client-go/README.md

 We use a configuration file called _wskprop_ to specify all the parameters necessary for this Go client library to access the OpenWhisk services.
 Make sure you create or edit the file _~/.wskprops_, and add the mandatory parameters APIHOST, APIVERSION, NAMESPACE and AUTH.

-- The parameter `APIHOST` is the OpenWhisk API hostname (for example, openwhisk.ng.bluemix.net, 172.17.0.1, and so on).
+- The parameter `APIHOST` is the OpenWhisk API hostname.
+    - If you are using a local [quick start standalone](https://github.com/apache/openwhisk#quick-start), OpenWhisk services APIHOST will look like `http://localhost:3233`
+    - If you are using IBM cloud functions as your provider, APIHOST will look like `<region>.functions.cloud.ibm.com` where region can be `us-east`, `us-south` or any additional [regions](https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-cloudfunctions_regions)

 - The parameter `APIVERSION` is the version of OpenWhisk API to be used to access the OpenWhisk resources.
 - The parameter `NAMESPACE` is the OpenWhisk namespace used to specify the OpenWhisk resources about to be accessed.
 - The parameter `AUTH` is the authentication key used to authenticate the incoming requests to the OpenWhisk services.